CLI Tool

 What is the CLI?

-The Runhuman CLI is a command-line interface for managing QA tests, projects, templates, and API keys.
+The Runhuman CLI is a command-line interface for managing QA tests, projects, templates, schedules, and API keys.
 It provides both interactive and JSON output modes, making it perfect for local development, CI/CD pipelines, and automation.

 Why use the CLI?